 Penetration Testing Service

-Digitpol provides penetration testing, also known as pen testing or ethical hacking, to evaluate the security of computer systems.
-This includes vulnerability assessments to identify, quantify, and prioritize vulnerabilities in the system.
-Digitpol also conducts application testing for new and existing applications to discover security flaws, malware, data transfer and leakage, security certifications, and coding issues.
-Both local and remote infrastructure and software application pen-testing can be performed in a controlled environment with strict guidelines and under an agreement with the client.
+Digitpol provides Penetration Testing Services to protect your business from cyber threats, safeguard customer data, and maintain trust with clients and stakeholders in today’s interconnected digital world.
+Digitpol offers penetration testing, also referred to as ethical hacking, to assess the security of computer systems.
+This includes vulnerability assessments designed to identify, evaluate, and prioritize weaknesses within the system.
+Additionally, Digitpol performs application testing on both new and existing applications to uncover security flaws, malware, data leaks, security certification issues, and coding vulnerabilities.
+Penetration testing can be conducted on both local and remote infrastructures and software applications in a controlled environment, adhering to strict guidelines and agreements with the client such as pre-signing an NDA and a clear scope of work.

 IP, Wi-Fi, LAN, Networks